z-huang/InnerTune/README.md

 1. If you install from [GitHub Releases](https://github.com/z-huang/music/releases), the app already has a built-in updater.
 2. If you install from method 2, you can check for updates using the F-Droid application.
 3. Or else, visit [GitHub](https://github.com/z-huang/music) and checkout the releases, issues, PRs, or anything new.

+## Contribution

+### Contributing Translations

+1. Have a fork of this project.
+2. If you have Android Studio, right click on the `app/src/main/res/values` folder, select "New"->"Values Resource File".
+Input `strings.xml` as file name.
+Select "Locale", click ">>", choose your language and region, and click "OK".
+3. If not, create a folder named `values-<language code>-r<region code>` under `app/src/main/res`.
+Copy `app/src/main/res/values/strings.xml` to the created folder.
+4. Replace each English string with the equivalent translation.
+Note that lines with `translatable="false"` should be ignored.
+5. (Recommended) Build the app to see if something is wrong.
+6. Make a pull request with your changes.
+If you have done step 5, the process of accepting your PR will be faster.